Venezuelan Professional Baseball League

-The Venezuelan Professional Baseball League (Liga Venezolana de Béisbol Profesional, or LVBP) is the top-level professional baseball league in Venezuela.
+The Venezuelan Professional Baseball League (Liga Venezolana de Béisbol Profesional, abbreviation; LVBP) is the top-level professional baseball league in Venezuela.
 The league's champion takes part in the Caribbean Series each year.

 History

 Background and predecessors

 Baseball had been played in Venezuela at the amateur level since the late 19th century, with the first national tournament played in Caracas in October 1917, between eight teams representing Caracas, La Guaira, Puerto Cabello, Macuto, and Maracay.
 Early clubs included Santa Marta (La Guaira), Venezuela and Magallanes (both of Caracas).
 A national baseball league (Liga Nacional) was officially formed on June 26, 1927.
 In the 1930s, the league included Magallanes, Royal Criollo, and Concordia, the latter of which was sponsored by Gonzalo Gomez, brother of dictator Juan Vicente Gómez.
 Concordia attracted talent like Martín Dihigo as well as future Venezuelan stars including Alejandro Carrasquel and Luis Aparicio Sr.

 The popularity of baseball exploded in Venezuela in 1941, following the world championship in Havana.
 By then, the appearance of professional baseball in Venezuela attracted many ball players from the Caribbean and the United States to the country, showing a more integrated sport there than it was in the United States.
 This is evidenced in the hiring of stellar players like Ramón Bragaña, Cocaína García, Oscar Estrada, Bertrum Hunter, Roy Campanella, Sam Jethroe, Satchel Paige, and Roy Welmaker.